 The Western Bay of Plenty Primary Health Organisation supports healthy lifestyles and quality health care services in our local communities.
 We provide funding to 31 general practices in the Bay of Plenty.

-If you develop symptoms of fever, cough, shortness of breath, sore throat or runny nose, you should either phone your GP or Healthline 0800 358 5453 to be assessed for COVID-19.
+If you develop symptoms of fever, cough, shortness of breath, sore throat, runny nose, or temporary loss of smell you should either phone your GP or Healthline 0800 358 5453 to be assessed for COVID-19.

 Coronaviruses are a large and diverse family of viruses which include the common cold.
 Symptoms include fever, coughing and difficulty breathing.

-COVID-19 originated in Wuhan, China in late 2019 and since then has infected more than 6,226,000 people worldwide and killed more than 373,000 (as at 2 June 2020).
-It has now spread to at least 210 countries and the World Health Organisation has declared it a global pandemic.
+COVID-19 originated in Wuhan, China in late 2019 and since then has infected more than 11,593,000 people worldwide and killed more than 537,000 (as at 7 July 2020).
+It is active in at least 188 countries and the World Health Organisation has declared it a global pandemic.

 Scientists don’t yet know how COVID-19 is transmitted to people, but it’s likely that it comes from an animal.
 There is evidence that COVID-19 can spread from person to person in the community and in healthcare settings.